Medically reviewed by Drugs.com. Last updated on Jul 28, 2023.

 If you have mild, uncomplicated antibiotic-associated diarrhea, your bowel movements should gradually return to normal once your antibiotic treatment ends.

 C. difficile diarrhea usually begins to subside within the first 72 hours of treatment with medication.
 However, some people develop severe symptoms with a longer recovery time.
 C. difficile diarrhea can recur despite adequate initial therapy.

 If you are caring for someone who has diarrhea, you may be able to avoid spreading potentially harmful bacteria by taking these steps:

-Use detergent and chlorine bleach to wash clothing that has been soiled with stool.
+- Use detergent and when possible chlorine bleach to wash clothing that has been soiled with stool.

 For cases of mild antibiotic-associated diarrhea, try the following suggestions:

-Drink plenty of fluids to replace any body water that has been lost to diarrhea.
+- Drink plenty of fluids to replace body water that has been lost to diarrhea.
 You can try soft drinks, sports drinks, broth or over-the-counter oral rehydration fluids.

 About 3% of people with C. difficile infection will become seriously ill, with high fevers, severe abdominal pain, and a complication called toxic megacolon (enlarged colon) that will show up on a computed tomography (CT) scan.
 These patients should be evaluated by a surgeon.
 If the surgeon is concerned that the intestine might develop a hole or leak (perforate), he or she will recommend emergency surgery to remove the affected portion of the colon.

 When to call a professional